35 Awesome Things to Do in Nairobi, Kenya

 As you walk, they’ll tell you their stories which are truly inspiring.
 In their words “This encounter is a unique opportunity to get inspired by people from a different world”.

 MY TIP: Wear comfy shoes, you’ll do a lot of walking.
-And don’t take your big cameras as you’re not allowed to use them in the city centre.
+But don’t wear gold/expensive jewellery and don’t take your big cameras as you’re not allowed to use them in the city centre.

 Learning to make local Kenyan and East Africa food is a great way to make local friends and learn about Kenyan culture.